 5 weeks ago // In SR Help // By admin

 These days, online reviews are everywhere.
 From fake blogs to bogus news sites, Amazon to Bodybuilding.com: everyone has hopped on the review bandwagon.
 This fad has raised the stakes for getting reviews, and brands are using every dirty trick in the book to accumulate as many as possible.
 (Check out the Top Five Ways Brands get Fake Reviews)

 Consumer trust in online reviews is at an all-time low, and for a good reason.
 We estimate that about 1/3rd of the reviews submitted to our site are bogus.
 (We say “submitted” because these reviews don’t actually get published).
 While other sites are publishing every single review that gets submitted, SR takes a much closer look at each and every review in our system.

 First off, we have a manageable amount of reviews to monitor.

-At the time of writing, we have about 9,600 approved reviews.
+At the time of writing, we have over 10,000 approved reviews.
 In contrast, Bodybuilding.com claims over 100,000 reviews and Amazon has 35,000,000.
 When you have an unmoderated free-for-all, your data set turns into a popularity contest.
 That’s not how we do things here on SR.